UDTechLLC/blockchain-fs/README.md

 `ORIGIN`

-ORIGIN is single name of filesystem.
-It is not directory with full path, just name or label for one of the many WizeFS filesystem.
+ORIGIN is single name of bucket.
+It is not directory with full path, just name or label for one of the many WizeFS buckets.

+`Bucket`

+Bucket for WizeFS is a synonym of FUSE-based filesystem.
+Currently there are 3 basic types of filesystems (and buckets): Loopback Filesystem (or simply LoopbackFS), Zipped Filesystem (or simply ZipFS) (read-only, in-memory) and Loopback Zipped Filesystem (or simply LZFS).

 ## API (Command-line interface)